krellsebastian/EleksTubeIPSHack-Chax/README.md

 The clock will try to connect to over internet reachable endpoints.
 These Endpoints shall provide a number which is then displayed by the Elekstube.
 For configuration you need to provide the URL and a Filename.
 You can upload files under the "manage"-Points on the webserver.

+The Images must be .jpg with 135x240 and **NOT Progressiv**.
+As test endpoint you could use this repositories [test txt file](https://raw.githubusercontent.com/krellsebastian/EleksTubeIPSHack-Chax/main/EleksHack/data/test.txt).

 ## Run Mode
 The device will loop through the endpoints and display their file on the most right tube.
 After that, the number provided by the endpoint.